Is JPMorgan "too big to manage"?

 "When you have hundreds of subsidiaries doing all manner of business, there are no human beings that can manage a bank that size," Miller said.

-Some funds skeptical about the ability to effectively manage big banks are pulling back from those investments.
+Some funds sceptical about the ability to effectively manage big banks are pulling back from those investments.

 Adam Strauss, a portfolio manager at the Appleseed Fund, a mutual fund with $230 million under management, said the firm decided in 2010 not to invest in any companies with over $10 trillion in derivatives exposure.